govau/notify-client-node/README.md

 ##### `statusCallbackBearerToken`

 Optional.
 Specifies the identifier of the Bearer token that will be used for authentication to the delivery status callback URL.
-TThis must be provided if the status callback URL is provided.
+This must be provided if the status callback URL is provided.

 </details>